badsector666/genesis/README.md

 -------
 More details about the systems used by the bot.

+#### Cache:
+This system is used to recover market data in an optimized way.

+#### Generator System (GS):
+This system is used to generate the data needed by the HSS to calculate the score of a strategy.
+It generates a JSON file containing the data of the market for each candle over a period of time.

 #### Historical Scoring System (HSS):
 This system is used to calculate the score of a strategy based on its performance on historical data.